SafeDoser

 Nearly 70% said they rarely notice FDA recall or interaction warnings until it’s too late.

-This research revealed critical gaps in OTC safety: users lack awareness, tracking, and recall visibility.
+This research revealed critical gaps in supplements safety: users lack awareness, tracking, and recall visibility.
 These insights shaped SafeDoser’s direction, delivering clarity through context-aware alerts and conversational guidance embedded in daily life.

-This research revealed critical gaps in OTC safety: users lack awareness, tracking, and recall visibility.
+This research revealed critical gaps in supplements safety: users lack awareness, tracking, and recall visibility.
 These insights shaped SafeDoser’s direction, delivering clarity through context-aware alerts and conversational guidance embedded in daily life.

 Insights